Digital illustration with Michone Arrington throwing food ingredients into a pan

 The chef answers, proud but humble, “Well, yes.
 Most of the paintings you see here are mine.”

-Michone Arrington is the Founder and Executive Chef at The Art Of Yum, an eclectic fusion restaurant nestled within the Mattatuck Museum in downtown Waterbury, and with a second location in Southington.
+Michone Arrington is the Executive Chef at The Art Of Yum, an eclectic fusion restaurant that he founded.

 The Art Of Yum chef Michone Arrington in Donwtown Waterbury, shown through the perspective of a brick wall WORX